-For more on the joint research partnership between Monmouth and Rockefeller universities, click here.
+Learn more about the joint research partnership between Monmouth and Rockefeller universities.
 Powerpoint presentations delivered by Stoeckle and Ausubel during the panel event are available for download.

 A project created by Monmouth University Assistant Professor of Art and Design Kimberly Callas is providing at-risk youth an opportunity to learn about the coastal environment and science through an artistic lens.